Is Tenerife safe to travel? - Safety for tourists in Tenerife

 Tenerife is a super popular travel destination, especially among visitors from the UK and other European countries.

-So, in light of some of the event that have happened in Europe in the past few years, many people have doubts in regards with safety, before deciding on their next holiday destination.
+So, in light of some of the events that have happened in Europe in the past few years, many people have doubts in regards to safety, before deciding on their next holiday destination.

 Safety in Tenerife - Is Tenerife safe to visit?